Skip to main content

 5. Your own backyard (if you're staying with us)

-Several of our homes have private river access — a quick scramble or a short staircase down to the bank.
-Specifically:
+Several of our homes have private river access — a quick scramble or a short staircase down to the bank, with calm pools and quiet "beach" stretches right below the deck.
+Filter the stays by river access to find them.

 Staying at one of these means you can swim before breakfast in your pajamas with no one watching but the dipper birds.